Operation Ruthless: The plan

 The plan was that the German bomber would follow on behind aircraft returning from a night bombing raid.
 When crossing the middle of the English Channel, it would cut one engine and lose height with smoke pouring from a 'candle' in the tail, send out a SOS distress signal and then ditch in the sea.
 The crew would then take to a rubber dinghy, having ensured that the bomber sank before the Germans could identify it, and wait to be rescued by a German naval vessel.
 When on board the 'survivors' would then kill the German crew, and hijack the ship, thus obtaining the Enigma documentation.

-A Heinkel 111 was available for this operation.
+A Heinkel He 111 was available for this operation.
 The aircraft, Werk Nr.
 6853, had been captured in airworthy condition after being operated by the German bomber unit, Kampfgeschwader 26.
 On 9 February 1940, it had made a forced landing near North Berwick Law after being damaged by a Spitfire over the Firth of Forth.
 It was subsequently assigned the Royal Air Force serial number AW177 and flown by the RAF's Air Fighting Development Unit and 1426 Flight.

 Fleming had proposed himself as one of the crew but, as someone who knew about Bletchley Park, he could not be placed at risk of being captured.
 The aircraft was prepared with an aircrew of German-speaking Englishmen.
 The operation was planned for the early part of the month because it was known that the code sheets were changed at the start of each month.